Botox® Treatment & Services

 What is Botox?

 Botox is a widely recognized brand of neuromodulating agents.
-It contains Botulinum Toxin, a purified protein that may be used for both cosmetic and therapeutic applications.
+It contains Botulinum Toxin, a purified protein that has both cosmetic and therapeutic applications.

 The Botox process involves injections containing purified bacteria into the areas of concern to freeze the muscle at the injection point.
-When injected into the facial muscles, Botox releases neurotoxins, which help the muscles to relax by preventing them from contracting.
+When injected into the facial muscles, Botox releases neurotoxins, which prevent the muscles from contracting and help them to relax.

 At R.A.
 Campbell Dentistry, Dr Alexandra Ilchenko is trained in both upper and lower face Botox treatments.